benbrastmckie/VSCodium/docs/latex.md

 To locate the `Library` directory in Finder, hit `cmd + shift + h` to go to the `Home` directory, `cmd + j` to open an options window, and check ‘show Library folder’.

 You will now need to copy the [texmf](https://github.com/benbrastmckie/VSCodium/tree/master/texmf) directory into your `Library` directory if it does not exist already.
-The best way to do this is to begin by forking this repository on GitHub as described in the documentation for [Git](https://github.com/benbrastmckie/VSCodium/blob/master/docs/git.md).
-If you have not already forked the repository and don't want to do so now, you could clone this repository or download a zip.
+The following sections will describe how to clone the repository (or your fork of it) or else download a zip.
-These latter methods will be described below.

 ### Clone

+> **Note:** If you have already cloned a fork of this repository as described in [Git](https://github.com/benbrastmckie/VSCodium/blob/master/docs/git.md), you can run `mv location/of/clone ~/Library/texmf` in place of the four command below, replacing 'location/to/clone' with appropriate path.
+> Alternatively, no harm will come from cloning another copy into `Downloads` as described below.

-To clone this repository and move the `texmf` directory to the appropriate location, begin by opening the terminal with `Cmd + Space` typing 'terminal'.
+To clone this repository and move the `texmf` directory to the appropriate location, run the following commands in the terminal:
-You can then run the following commands, cutting and pasting each line into the terminal and hitting `return` before proceeding to the next line:

 ```
 cd ~/Downloads